salilab/imp_spatiotemporal_tutorial/doc/trajectory.md

 The output of `ccEM` is written in `ccEM_output/`.
 It contains forward densities for each snapshot model (`MRC_{state}_{time}.mrc`) and `ccEM_calculations.txt`, which contains the cross-correlation to the experimental EM profile for each snapshot model.

-After comparing the model to EM data, we aimed to compare the model to copy number data, and wrote the `forward_model_copy_number` function to evaluate the copy numbers from our set of trajectory models.
+After comparing the model to EM data, we aimed to compare the model to copy number data, and wrote the `forward_model_copy_number` function to evaluate the copy numbers from our set of trajectories.

 \code{.py}
 # 3b - comparison of the model to data used in modeling (copy number)